smaurice101/transactionalmachinelearning/README.md

-# Transactional Machine Learning : *A Machine Learning Platform for Transactional Data*
+# Transactional Machine Learning : *The Machine Learning Platform for Transactional Data*
 *Transactional Machine Learning (TML) using Data Streams and AutoML is a platform for building and streaming cloud native solutions using Apache Kafka as the data backbone running on Confluent, AWS, GCP, AZURE,* for advanced machine learning solutions using transactional data to learn from, and provide insights, quickly and continuously to any number of devices and humans in any format!

 **TML Is Based On the Belief that "_Fast data requires fast machine learning for fast decision-making_"**.
 TML gives rise in the industy to a **_Data Stream Scientist_** versus a **_Data Scientist_** in conventional machine learning (CML).